|CB 1||7 July – 21 July||

 |CB 8 R||7 July – 18 August||6||£6,120|

-- Our courses offer a valid educational experience, in which all lessons, activities and visits have a purpose as well as being enjoyable.
+- A genuinely educational experience – all lessons, activities and visits have a linguistic and cultural purpose, as well as being enjoyable.

-- UK teenagers act as Teaching Assistants enabling students to meet with local younsters of a similar age.
+- UK teenagers act as Teaching Assistants enabling students to meet local young people of a similar age.

-- Students are tested before being placed in classes with students of similar language level.
-Placement is kept under review, to ensure that each student is in the most appropriate group.
+- Students are tested before being placed in classes with students of a similar language level.
+Placement is kept under review, ensuring that each student is in the most appropriate group.

-- Suitable course books are used for each level, together with specially devised materials relevant to the age and interests of students.
+- The latest Cambridge University Press course books are used for each level, together with specially selected materials relevant to the age and interests of the students.

 - Attention is paid to accuracy as well as fluency, and help is offered when grammatical difficulties arise.